ArnaudDuhamel/Portoflio-Data-Analysis/chicagoBikeRides/README.md

 ## Task

-Analyze the ride data to come up with insights and recommendations for a marketing campaign aimed at converting non member riders to members.
+Analyze the ride data to come up with insights and recommendations for a marketing campaign aimed at converting non-member riders to members.

 ## Data used